yswa-var/GlowUp-Goals/Docs/GamefiedPlan.md

 Custom Badges: Allow users to create personal badges.
 AI-Powered Insights: Use machine learning to suggest optimal task times or categories based on user patterns.

-This gamification design transforms the ADHD Accountability Coach App into a motivating life tracker, encouraging users to manage all aspects of their lives—from daily chores to long-term aspirations—while remaining sensitive to ADHD needs.
+This gamification design transforms the Accountability Coach App into a motivating life tracker, encouraging users to manage all aspects of their lives—from daily chores to long-term aspirations—while remaining sensitive to user needs.